webfm/defect-app/project-data.md

         * label - display name,
         * field - used in sync data,
         * sort - sort order
-    * value - values for cateogry hierarchy
+    * value - values for category hierarchy
         * id - identity of hierarchy value
         * label - used for display
         * children - children of this value for building hierarchies